 Established in 1987, the Pediatric & Adolescent HIV/AIDS Program at Ann & Robert H. Lurie Children’s Hospital of Chicago cares for more children and adolescents than any other pediatric HIV service provider in the region.
 The program provides a comprehensive approach to caring for HIV-impacted families and has a multidisciplinary team including doctors specializing in HIV/AIDS and other infectious diseases, as well as a child life specialist, nutritionist, speech therapist, physical/occupational therapist, developmental specialist, and a special phlebotomist.

 Junior Council was founded shortly after the establishment of the Pediatric & Adolescent HIV/AIDS Program.
 Our mission is to help provide financial support to the program so as to ensure that children with HIV/AIDS, regardless of their ability to pay, have access to high-quality pediatric healthcare.

 Junior Council is a group of young professionals living in and around the Chicago area.
 Our membership ranges from a variety of backgrounds, pooling our resources and talents to support our jointed interest in helping to raise awareness and funds to support our cause.

-To date, Junior Council has donated over $2.7M to the Pediatric & Adolescent HIV/AIDS Program.
-Some of the things Junior Council’s annual donation covers:
+To date, Junior Council has donated over $2.7M to the Pediatric & Adolescent HIV/AIDS Program, covering various expenses such as:

 - Laboratory tests and medications for uninsured patients